 Large Investment Needed

 Geothermal power plants are very expensive and often require significant investment.
-Although they have low running costs, their initial construction cost can be far higher than coal, oil, and gas power plants.
+Although they have low running costs, their initial construction cost can be much higher than coal, oil, and gas power plants.
 A large part of this cost concerns the exploration and drilling for geothermal energy resources.
 Traditional power stations don’t require exploration and/or drilling.

-A key disadvantage of geothermal energy is the impact it can have on the environment.
+One of the major cons of geothermal energy is the impact it can have on the environment.